A3 motorway (Romania): Cluj-Napoca West – Nădăşelu – Borș section

 The section is divided into three subsections: Cluj-Napoca West (Gilău) – Mihăiești, Mihăiești – Suplacu de Barcău and Suplacu de Barcău – Borș.

-The remaining works on the Suplacu de Barcău – Borș subsection (64.5 km) were awarded for construction in April 2015 (to the joint-venture of Corsán and Corviam Construcción), but no progress had been recorded as of January 2016.
+The remaining work on the Suplacu de Barcău – Borș subsection (64.5 km) was awarded for construction in April 2015 (to the joint-venture of Corsán and Corviam Construcción), but no progress had been recorded as of January 2016.
 In November 2016, the contract was reportedly close to being terminated.

 In August 2018, the same subsection were auctioned for the third time, with some of the winners of the bids still pending to be awarded.
 The subsection is divided into three lots: lot 1, Suplacu de Barcău – Chiribiș (26.3 km); lot 2, Chiribiș − Biharia (28.6 km), and lot 3, Biharia − Borș (5.4 km).
 In October 2018, the lot 2 was awarded to the Romanian company Trameco, part of the Selina Group, but this was challenged and only as of June 2020, the contract has been signed with that specific company.
 It should take 6 months for projection and 18 months for construction, being valued at 67.5 million euro.
 In December 2018, it was announced that the contract for the lot 3 was signed with a joint-venture led by the same company, Trameco.
 It is worth 28.5 million euro and has the deadline in 19 months.
 The same month, the lot 1 was awarded to the same company, but the bid was challenged and the result was still expected.

 In March 2019, additional segments were tendered: Nădășelu – Mihăiești – Zimbor (30.1 km), Zimbor – Poarta Sălajului (12.2 km) and Nușfalău – Suplacu de Barcău (13.6 km).